Armo00/pizza/README.md

  2. The `hello_world` endpoint is not technically a `Hello, World`, it's rather an example application showing you how to make the best utilization of this framework, in order to serve something.

- 3. You may receive updates by (for now) merging "the latest commit from me" into "your local branch". (aka It's under construction... sorry)
+ 3. You may receive updates by (for now) directly patching the whole `library` directory from my branch into your codebase. (aka It's still under construction and far from being ready for a stable release... sorry)

  4. This project would not be possible without the existence of [Pistache](https://github.com/pistacheio/pistache).
 Do not forget to pay them a visit as well. 😊

  5. Since I'm currently the only person working on this project...
-If you used my framework and made changes under `library/include/own` and `library/include/external`, PR this change back to me, please!
+If you used my framework and made changes under `library/include/pizza` and `library/include/external`, PR this change back to me, please!
 That would be appreciated. 😖